What is happening now?

 Where exactly will HyNet North West happen?

 The project delivery spans across Liverpool, Manchester and parts of Cheshire.
-The primary industrial users are based around the Manchester Ship Canal / Ellesmere Port area.
+The primary industrial users are based around the Manchester Ship Canal, Ellesmere Port area and around Wrexham.
+Click here to find out more.

 Where will the hydrogen for HyNet North West come from?